MKendall17/The-Shendall-Project/README.md

 else if (current node is null or current node is marked) return false

 ## English or pseudocode description of algorithm
+mark current node
 for each neighboring node:
 &nbsp;&nbsp;
-  mark current node
-&nbsp;&nbsp;
-  if (recursive abstraction called on the current node is true) return true
+  if (recursive abstraction called on this node is true) return true
 unmark current node
 return false